zammad/zammad-admin-documentation/channels-email.rst

 - Enter “Password”
 - Enter “Destination Group”

 Zammad tries to detect the POP3, IMAP and SMTP server settings automatically.
 This should work most of the time.
-If it doesn’t, use the “Experts” button to configure it by yourself.
+If it doesn’t work, use the “Experts” button to configure it yourself.

 While creating a new e-mail account, it is possible to use the expert settings to determine whether the e-mails remain in the connected mailbox or whether they should be transferred completely into the Zammad in order to avoid duplicate processing of e-mails: